Is there a Penalty for Not Reporting Foreign Income

 If you are subject to US tax or qualify as a U.S. taxpayer (US citizen, Legal Permanent Resident, work visa holder and/or or someone who meets the Substantial Presence Test), then the United States taxes you on your worldwide Income.
 It does not matter if the money was earned overseas – it still must be identified and reported on your tax return.
 Depending on the type of income and how long you resided overseas you may qualify for a Foreign Tax Credit or Foreign Earned Income Exclusion – but you are still required to disclose the income on your tax return.

 My Foreign Real Estate does not Generate “Profit”?

-We get this question often: if you earn $10,000 a year in foreign rental income and you have $10,000 a year and expenses, then you have netted zero.
-This just means you did not earn a “Profit”; it does not mean you didn’t earn any income and/or are exempted from reporting it on your tax return; rather, you are required to both report the income, as well as the expenses if you are claiming them.
+If you earn $10,000 a year in foreign rental income and you have $10,000 a year and expenses, then you have netted zero.
+This just means you did not earn a “Profit”; it does not mean you didn’t earn any income and/or are exempted from reporting it on your tax return; rather, you are required to both reports the income, as well as the expenses if you are claiming them.

 My Foreign Income is not Taxed Overseas?